krish-gangwar/Risk_and_Returns-Sharpe_Ratio/README.md

 it compares the return of an investment to that of an alternative and relates the relative return to the risk of the investment, measured by the standard deviation of returns.

-In this project, I used pandas to calculate and compare profitability and risk of different investments using the Sharpe Ratio.
+In this project, I used pandas to calculate and compare profitability and risk of different investments for stocks of Amazon and Facebook using the Sharpe Ratio.